com2/tagging/README.txt

 Heigher weights, means faster sinking, means the suggestion is not to "important" :)

 You can use the $vid to only trigger on specific vocabulars only.
+This way you can include suggestions using opencalais or extractor.
 <h4>tagging_suggestions_alter($suggestions,$vid)</h4>
 You can alter the suggestions <b>after</b> the hook_tagging_suggestion have been called.
 Make exclusions, your own stopword or context-sensitive additions.

-This way you can include suggestions using opencalais or extractor
 <h3>Theming</h3>

 <h4>theme_tagging_tags_list($suggestions,$vid)</h4>